St. Hilary’s Day Care Centre PROGRAM STATEMENT

 All staff and students are to use behaviour guidance strategies that support children to develop appropriate social and emotional skills and comply with St. Hilary’s Day Care Centre’s Program Statement.
 St. Hilary’s Day Care and The Child Care and Early Years Act prohibit the following practices:

-e) Depriving the child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding;
+1. e) depriving the child of basic needs including food, drink, shelter, sleep, toilet use, clothing or bedding; or

 Any staff member who does not adhere to the Prohibited Practices Policy will be subject to discipline and or dismissal from the Centre.